unlock-protocol/unlock/unlock-protocol-com/blog/sept-22-update.md

 ---
 title: Unlock Protocol Product Updates for September 2022
-subTitle: New dashboard coming soon, support for Arbitrum and Avalanche, and improvements to the checkout experience
+subTitle: New dashboard preview, support for Arbitrum and Avalanche, and improvements to the checkout experience
 authorName: Christopher Carfi
 publishDate: September 30, 2022
 description: Release Notes for September 2022.
-New Unlock Protocol dashboard coming soon, support for Arbitrum and Avalanche, and improvements to the checkout experience.
+New Unlock Protocol dashboard preview, support for Arbitrum and Avalanche, and improvements to the checkout experience.
 image: /images/blog/sept-22-update/sept-22-banner.png
 ---